Rutu136/Comp4050-Project-Management/Software Project Management Plan.md

 The QA plan includes specific responsibilities for the QA team, such as monitoring adherence to the process, identifying any divisions from the quality standards, and recommending improvements.
 The plan will also detail the process for handling any quality issues identified, including the escalation process for critical quality problems.

 # 6. Additional Plans
+- Interactive training programs for employees and new users to learn how to use the system.
+This will be an adjunct to the user manual already discussed in the plan with the intention of shortening the learning curve associated with navigating the UI and learning how to effectively use the software.
+- We will need to form a contract with the 3rd party payment service that we will end up utilizing to facilitate the online transactions.
+Once a 3rd party is selected, a legal team will be involved to ensure an agreement is reached between parties and will assist with drafting the contract.
+- A contract with a 3rd party is required which will be used to acquire the necessary hardware to run the system as the details outlined in the plan provided do not include the acquisition and maintenance of hardware.